neuroinformatics-unit/datashuttle/docs/source/pages/documentation.md

 First developed  for human imaging, it has since been extended to other methodologies used in human experimental neuroscience (e.g. EEG, MEG) .

-Extensions to systems neuroscience datatypes is currently in progress (e.g. [microscopy](https://bids-specification.readthedocs.io/en/stable/04-modality-specific-files/10-microscopy.html), [electrophysiology BEP](https://bep032tools.readthedocs.io/en/latest/)).
+Extensions to systems neuroscience datatypes are currently in progress (e.g. [microscopy](https://bids-specification.readthedocs.io/en/stable/04-modality-specific-files/10-microscopy.html), [electrophysiology BEP](https://bep032tools.readthedocs.io/en/latest/)).